Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration-azure-openai.md

 2. **Create an OpenAI Resource**:
    - In the Azure portal, look for "Create a resource".
    - Search for "OpenAI Service" and select it.
-   - NEXT STEP is in Preview/BETA, you might need to fill in a form to get access, normaly it takes hours to get access.
+   - NEXT STEP is in Preview/BETA, you might need to fill in a form to get access, normally it takes hours to get access.
    - Click "Create".
 You'll be prompted to fill in details like subscription, resource group, and region.
 Pick options that suit your needs.

 3. **Configure the OpenAI Resource**: